-David O Barrett, President and CEO Gene B. Glick Housing LP
+By: David O Barrett, President and CEO Gene B. Glick Housing LP

+STATE OF INDIANA)) SS: COUNTY OF MONROE)

+COUNTY OF MONROE)

-Before me, the undersigned, a Notary Public in and for said county and state, personally appeared \\\\\\\, who executed the above and foregoing instrument as their voluntary act and deed for the purposes therein stated.
+Public in and for said county and state, personally, who executed the above and foregoing the purposes therein stated. day of, 20

+Notary Public wiy commission expires.

+Printed Name

+Notary Number

-I affirm under the penalties for perjury that I have taken reasonable care to redact each Social Security number in this document, unless required by law.
+I affirm under the penalties for perjury that I have tak document, unless required by law. ten reasonable care to redact each Social Security number in this